Simon-Hi5/bachelor-thesis/opportunity-microservice/README.md

-# Contact Microservice
+# Opportunity Microservice
-Spring Boot microservice for contact management of a CRM system.
+Spring Boot microservice for opportunity management of a CRM system.

 ## Features
 * MongoDB integration